-Nutria, also known as coypu or swamp rats, are large rodents that live in areas with lots of freshwater.
+Nutria, also known as coypu, are large rodents that live in areas with lots of freshwater.

 What are nutria?

 Nutria (Myocastor coypus) are relatively big rodents that grow to between 17 and 25 inches long (43 to 64 centimeters) from head to rump, which is about the same size as a raccoon.
 Their tail adds another 10 to 16 inches (25 to 41 cm) and the animals weigh between 15 and 22 pounds (7 to 10 kilograms), according to National Geographic.
 Although they're about the size of a raccoon, nutria look more like a cross between a small beaver and a giant rat, with two large, orange front teeth and long, rounded tails.

 Nutria breed year-round and can have up to three litters a year with between two and 13 offspring per litter, allowing their populations to rapidly grow, according to the California Department of Fish and Wildlife (CDFW).
 These mammals become sexually mature as early as 4 months old, and females can breed again about one to two days after giving birth, according to the U.S. Fish and Wildlife Service (FWS).
 After a gestation period of about four months, nutria pups will nurse for about seven to eight weeks and stay with their mom for around 10 weeks, but pups can also survive on their own when they're as young as 5 days old.

 It's estimated that up to 80% of nutria don't survive their first year, and those that do survive, only live for two or three years, according to FWS.
 However, nutria in captivity may live up to about 12 years, according to Oregon State University.